Skip to main content

 Redding is a small village between Polmont and Falkirk, set on the south side of the main urban area in a largely residential setting.

-The village's name is associated with the Redding Pit disaster of 1923, when 40 miners lost their lives in a flooding at the Redding Colliery — one of Scotland's worst mining tragedies.
+The village's name carries a sombre history - the Redding Pit disaster of 1923, when 40 miners lost their lives in a flooding at the Redding Colliery, was one of Scotland's worst mining tragedies and a memorial in the village preserves their memory.

 About Falkirk